-Also known to be rich in folate, manganese and iron.
+Also known to be rich in folate, manganese, and iron.
 It also promotes good bacteria so you get good gut health as well.
-Many consider lentils to be a nutrient dense food.
+Many consider lentils to be nutrient-dense food.

-This blue green algae is a superfood that packs a protein punch.
+This blue-green alga is a superfood that packs a protein punch.
 Just 2 tablespoons can give you around 8 grams of complete protein which is about 20% of your recommended daily allowance.
-Best to consume in powder form mixed with your favourite smoothie.
+Best to consume in powder form mixed with your favorite smoothie.
 There are also many companies who market Spirulina in capsules and tablet form for easier consumption.
 Be wise in choosing the source though, as we all know organic is always best.

 These are made from organic sprouted whole grains and legumes.
-Just two slices contains 8 grams of protein already.
+Just two slices contain 8 grams of protein already.
 The bread contains soluble fiber, folate, Vitamin C and E plus beneficial amino acids.